montanaflynn/Latency-Headers-PoC/README.md

 ### Todos

 - Create proper spec and RFC
+- <del>Middleware examples for expressjs / koa / etc...</del>
 - Have a list of APIs that you can test
-- <del>Middleware examples for expressjs / koa / etc...</del>
-- Lua & nginx examples / OpenResty / Lapis